How to Prepare for a College Alumni Interview

 Dress Well, But Leave the Suit or Ball Gown At Home

-A clean button-down shirt or nicer top with structured pants or khakis could work, or skirts and dresses if you would prefer.
+A clean button-down shirt or nicer top with structured pants or khakis could work, or skirts and dresses if you prefer.
 Whatever you decide to wear, ensure it’s clean and appropriate!

 Don’t Start Summarizing Your Application